ibansadowski/angela/On SP1’s Precompiles.md

 Developers looking to maximize efficiency for their computation-heavy tasks, such as hashing algorithms, might default to circuits.
 Custom circuits are hand-optimized through clever math and coding tricks to deliver orders of magnitude faster performance than sequentially running each necessary step in a zkVM.

-The rest of their code, however, would require the same level of stringent detail, and development time balloons.
+The rest of their code, however, will require the same level of stringent detail, and development time balloons.
 This is where precompiles — generalized circuits that stand adjacent to our zkVM — enable them to offload frequently used operations.

 ### Illustrative Toy Example